dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ![Masterful Instincts bonus Mastery and Armor](/guardian/images/masterful-instincts-stats.png)

 The design of this trait isn't terrible, as it's essentially extending your {{< spell 61336 "Survival Instincts" >}} beyond its normal duration which could be useful in many situations.
-However, the amount of stats gained is still quite low; on average, you will gain around 70 Mastery and 68 Armor, assuming you are using a Survival Instincts charge once every 4 minutes (you will probably use them more frequently since fights don't normally last long enough to worry about the full recharge time).
+However, the amount of stats gained is still quite low; on average, you will gain around 70 Mastery and 68 Armor, assuming you are using a Survival Instincts charge once every 4 minutes (and bearing in mind that you will probably use them more frequently since fights don't normally last long enough to worry about the full recharge time).

 ## Twisted Claws